 Basketball was his best sport.
 Baker would play with his friends as often as possible although “pickup games in his driveway would always cease when his father came home at 4 PM.”6 When asked about playing baseball in high school, he said, “I was good in baseball but I wasn’t great in baseball.
 I played in the spring with the school team and, in the summer, I would play with the American Legion, Little League or Pony League.
 I came all the way up.
 I was skilled in all departments, but I just wasn’t strong.”7

 Baker’s parents divorced during his senior year.
 His father wanted him to attend college but Baker had other plans.
-When the Atlanta Braves drafted him in the 26th round of the 1967 MLB June Amateur Draft, Baker had already received a basketball scholarship to UC-Santa Clara.
+When the Atlanta Braves drafted him in the 26th round of the 1967 MLB June Amateur Draft, Baker had already received a basketball scholarship to Santa Clara University.
 He and his mother signed the Braves contract against his father’s wishes.